nikbam/CV/README.md

 * Parallel project
 * Inventory count and register
-* Creation of eCommerce website using Joomla CMS
+* Creation of E-Commerce website using Joomla CMS
 * Database management
 * Website administration and maintenance